 I was very excited about this trip because — we were going to Siargao!
 Surfing, virgin islands, the famed Magpupungko Rock Pools.

-This 2015 Cebu-Siargao trip is a Alon ng Pag-asa, a small group of travelers promoting voluntourism in the Philippines.
+This 2015 Cebu-Siargao trip is organized by Alon ng Pag-asa, a small group of travelers promoting voluntourism in the Philippines.
 We planned this trip as requested and supervised by a fellow volunteer, Kuya Danny whose beloved home province was Siargao.
 We extended assistance to school kids in Barangay Caub in Siargao.
 For the rest of the trip, we planned side tours.

 We scheduled the outreach in November and we waited for airline promos from Manila to Cebu and then Cebu to Siargao, as early as June.
 Due to limited availability of schedule, we had a one-day layover in Cebu.

 Here’s everything about our trip.